kgjerde/corporaexplorer/index.md

 enhance research work with text collections in a powerful way.
 Main elements in the interactive apps:

 - **Input**: The ability to filter the corpus and/or highlight documents, based on search patterns (in main text or metadata, including date range).
 - **Corpus visualisation**: An interactive heat-map of the corpus, based on the search input (calendar heat-map or heat-map where each tile represents one document, optionally grouped by metadata properties).
 - **Document visualisation and display**: Easy navigation to and within full-text documents with pattern matches highlighted.
 - **Document retrieval**: Extraction of subsets of the corpus in a format suitable for close reading.

-**corporaexplorer** contains three main functions:
+**corporaexplorer** contains two main functions:

 1.  `prepare_data()` converts a data frame or character vector to a “corporaexplorerobject”.
 2.  `explore()` runs the package’s core feature, a Shiny app for fast and flexible exploration of a “corporaexplorerobject”.
-3.  `run_document_extractor()` runs a Shiny app for simple retrieval/extraction of documents from a “corporaexplorerobject” in a reading-friendly format.

 See the [Usage](articles/usage.html) document for more details.